Perturbatively exact supersymmetric partition functions of ABJM theory on Seifert manifolds and holography: Discussion

 Another natural question concerns the analytic derivation of an all order closed-form expression for the ABJM $\mM_{\mg,p}$ partition function.
 A similar question has been discussed in a series of papers \cite{Bobev:2022eus,Bobev:2022wem,Bobev:2023lkx,Bobev:2024mqw,Geukens:2024zmt,Hong:2024} for different types of partition functions such as the squashed 3-sphere partition function, TTI, and SCI.
 Notably, many of these partition functions are interconnected through the Bethe formulation.
 Therefore, we expect that gaining an analytic understanding of the Bethe vacuum beyond the strict large $N$ limit will be a crucial step toward the analytic derivation of the all order closed-form expressions.

 An important assumption underlying the Bethe formula (\ref{Z}) is that all Bethe vacua are properly isolated, allowing the partition function to be expressed as a discrete sum over them \cite{Closset:2017zgf}.
 It is therefore crucial to validate this assumption to confirm the Bethe formulation, or one may need to refine the formula to incorporate the contributions from continuous families of solutions to the Bethe equations.
 In a similar vein, the Bethe-Ansatz formula for the TTI/SCI of 4d $\mN=4$ SU($N$) Super-Yang-Mills theory \cite{Benini:2015noa,Hong:2018viz,Benini:2018mlo,Benini:2018ywd} is indeed contaminated by the presence of continuous families of solutions to the Bethe-Ansatz-Equations (BAE) \cite{ArabiArdehali:2019orz,Lezcano:2021qbj,Benini:2021ano}, and in this case the BAEs also allow for multiple isolated solutions \cite{Hong:2018viz}.
 Given this result in 4d, it would be essential to analyze the Bethe equations for various 3d supersymmetric theories of interest including ABJM theory, investigating the existence of additional isolated Bethe vacua that may differ from the established ones \cite{Benini:2015eyy,Liu:2017vll,Bobev:2022eus,Hosseini:2016ume,Bobev:2023lkx} as well as any continuous families of Bethe vacua.
+Understanding their gravity duals through the AdS/CFT correspondence would then be a natural follow-up question.